Full-Time Funding Assessor

 - Hit the road running, coming up to speed quickly with what needs to be done

 - Have a sense of humour – we like to have fun

 Tūhono mai – Join us

-We value diversity and welcome applications from all walks of life.
+We value diversity and welcome applicants from all walks of life.
 If you’re wanting a role that supports the communities of today to shape the communities of tomorrow, then apply now.
-In return, you will be part of a great team of professionals investing in its people, offering a competitive salary, 5 weeks’ annual leave and a benefits package that includes health insurance and flexible working arrangements.
+In return, you will be part of a great team of professionals investing in its people, offering a competitive salary and flexible working arrangements.